OutSystems/docs-odc/src/eap/building-apps/use-ai/overall-process.md

 * **AIAgentBuilder**: Gives access to the AI Agent Builder and can create/manage agents but do not have permissions to create AI models and data sources.

-* **Configurator**: Give full access to the AI Agent Builder and can create/manage agents, AI models and data sources.
+* **Configurator**: Gives full access to the AI Agent Builder and can create/manage agents, AI models and data sources.

 This article explains the overall process of using the AI agent builder to build generative AI applications.